borderzero/border0-go/examples/README.md

 - [08-delete-connector-and-socket](./08-delete-connector-and-socket): Delete the resources created from the previous example (a connector, a connector token and an SSH socket).
 - [09-create-policy-and-attach](./09-create-policy-and-attach): Create a policy and a socket, and then attach the policy to the socket.
 - [10-detach-policy-and-delete](./10-detach-policy-and-delete): Detach the policy and delete the policy and socket created from the previous example.
+- [11-list-connectors](./11-list-connectors): List all your connectors and print the details of each connector to the console.